cite-architecture/CitableObject.jl/README.md

 # CitableObject.jl

 A Julia module for working with citable objects identified by `Cite2Urn`.

-(`CitableText.jl` is a parallel module for working with citable passages of texts identified by `CtsUrn`.)
+The `Cite2Urn` implements the `Urn` abstraction (from the [CitableBase module](https://cite-architecture.github.io/CitableBase.jl/stable/).  ([`CitableText.jl`](https://cite-architecture.github.io/CitableText.jl/stable/) is a parallel module for working with citable passages of texts identified by `CtsUrn`.)

 ## Plans for version 1.0